 The Integrated Undergraduate Bachelor of Arts and Master of Arts program allows students who have completed all undergraduate general education requirements and met other academic requirements (listed below) to enroll in graduate Criminal Investigation courses during their senior year.
 The graduate courses will be taken as 400 level courses until the student has graduated with an undergraduate degree and is formally accepted into the Master of Arts in Criminal Investigation program.
 Students will not be accepted as graduate students until they have completed their Baccalaureate degree.
-Upon acceptance into the Criminal Investigation program, the student will petition the Registrar to transfer the 400 level criminal investigation courses to a 500 level criminal investigation courses in fulfillment of the degree requirements for the Master of Arts in Criminal Investigation.
-The Criminal Investigation program courses cannot be substituted for undergraduate required courses or electives, but can be taken without charge as part of the undergraduate tuition.
+Upon acceptance into the Criminal Investigation program, the student will petition the Registrar to transfer the 400 level criminal investigation courses to a 500 level criminal Investigation program courses cannot be substituted for undergraduate required courses or electives, but can be taken without charge as part of the undergraduate tuition.
 The student must not exceed 18 total credits in any semester, with a minimum of 12 undergraduate credits to remain a full-time undergraduate student.